 by Mike Spencer.
 368 pages and well illustrated.

-Our walk with Jesus has transformed our lives, our families and our communities.
+Our walk with Jesus has transformed our lives, our families, and our communities.

 Please (40stories.com.au)

 The purpose of this Tribute to Influential Australian Christians website is to provide one form of acknowledgement of the Christian men and women who have contributed to the development of the Australian nation, in which we are now privileged to live.
-List of influential Australian Christians

-This 97 slide presentation is a comprehensive overview of Australia's Christian Heritage.
+This 97-slide presentation is a comprehensive overview of Australia's Christian Heritage.

 Through this interactive presentation you will be able to explore the lives of many people from Australia's history.
 You will also explore some of the key events that have shaped this nation.